quantsingularity/QuantumBallot/documentation/user_manual/README.md

 ### Logging In

-1. Open your web browser and navigate to the Chainocracy web application URL.
+1. Open your web browser and navigate to the QuantumBallot web application URL.
 2. On the login screen, enter your committee member credentials:
    - Email address
    - Password